What is Emetophobia?

 by Katherine Pica LCSW

-A less obvious but understandable fear is emetophobia, or the fear of throwing up.The reality is that no one actually enjoys throwing up.
+A less obvious but understandable fear is emetophobia, or the fear of throwing up.
+The reality is that no one actually enjoys throwing up.
 That being said, it’s considered a normal bodily function, just like going to the bathroom.
-However some can develop a fear of it and it actually can greatly impact life.
+However, some can develop a fear of vomiting, and it can actually greatly impact life.

 What is Emetophobia?

 Emetophobia is a fear of throwing up, getting sick, watching someone else vomit, or seeing vomit.
 People who deal with emetophobia have a constant fear that they will get sick or they’ll hear, smell, or see someone else get sick.
 Throwing up is one of those things that can happen when you least expect it.
-The lack of control that someone feels can add to the anxiety of this diagnosis.
+The lack of control over body symptoms that someone feels can add to the anxiety of this diagnosis.

 The cause of emetophobia is still unknown.
-However we believe that both genetics and learning can affect phobias.
+However, we believe that both genetics and learning can affect emetophobia.
 Sometimes traumatic vomiting experience or past negative experience with vomiting could also be a likely cause of developing this condition.
 Family history can also increase the likelihood of developing emetophobia.
 If your family has a history of fears or phobias, you may be more likely to develop a similar condition.
 Preexisting mental health conditions like anxiety or obsessive-compulsive disorder (OCD) can also be a factor.

 Common Triggers